 12+ It was my younger brother's idea to attend the Buddhist lesson.
-He said it was being held in the back room of a pub, a short walk from my flat, which was handy because we were running late and my bladder felt full as we headed out the door.
+He said the class was in the back room of a pub, a short walk from my flat, which was handy because we were running late and my bladder felt full as we headed out the door.
 The mantra from my childhood, "Go before you go", rang in my ears.
 But to save time, I decided to hold on until we got to the pub.

-My brother was wrong, the Buddhist class wasn't at a pub, it was in a hall.
+My brother was wrong: the Buddhist lesson wasn't in a pub, it was in a hall.
 And we entered to a chorus of shooshes as everyone took their seats, leaving us with no time for "anything else" but to sit, too.
-The movement squeezed my bladder and my stomach gurgled audibly.
+The movement squeezed my bladder, and my stomach gurgled audibly.
 I grimaced and clamped down on my noisy bodily functions.

 Everyone stood respectfully.
 The teacher smiled and asked us to resume our seats (I grimaced again), before announcing we would begin with meditation, "To clear and open the body and mind."
 I followed his soft, calm instructions, closed my eyes, breathed in, held my breath, and exhaled slowly.
-This was my first experience with Buddhism, and I admit to feeling a little fake and faintly silly during the meditation exercises.
-But most of all, I dared not relax and "open my body" too much, as my traitorous stomach continued to gurgle!
+The class was my first experience with Buddhism, and I admit to feeling a little fake and faintly silly during the meditation exercises.
+But most of all, I couldn't relax and "open my body" too much, as my traitorous stomach continued to gurgle!

-And yet, despite the gloomy topic and the broken-record technique of his presentation style, which had him going over and over the same point, stretching out the lesson, it was an interesting talk and posited three truths:
+Despite the gloomy topic and the broken-record technique of his presentation style, going over and over the same point, and stretching out the lesson, it was a thought-provoking talk and posited three truths:

 - You cannot take your worldly possessions with you.

-After establishing each point, the teacher had us meditate on it for a further five minutes before tackling the next one.
-Unfortunately, it seemed I had failed to "clear and open" my mind sufficiently, as my thoughts kept meandering off to a recent holiday, and plots for short stories, and bladder control.
+Having established each point, the teacher had us meditate on it for a further five minutes before tackling the next one.
+Unfortunately, it seemed I had failed to "clear and open" my mind sufficiently.
+My thoughts kept meandering off to a recent holiday, and plots for short stories and bladder control.

 The talk and time wore on, and I grew increasingly fidgety and uncomfortable.
 After a final meditation on what we had learned during the evening, the Buddhist teacher looked serenely about and asked, "Are there any questions?"
-My hand shot up in an instant, and I shamed myself (and my brother, who slid down on his seat beside me) when the teacher fixed his magnified eyes on me: "Er, yes, can you tell me where the toilets are?"
+My hand shot up in an instant, and when the teacher fixed his magnified eyes on me, I shamed myself and my brother, who slid down on his seat beside me: "Er, yes, can you tell me where the toilets are?"

 LOVE WRITING NONFICTION?